 Alcohol Content

 The alcohol content of wine varies from 5%-20%.
 Most wines in the U.S. contain approximately 14% alcohol.
 Dessert wines and ports are higher in alcohol (10).
 One glass of wine has about the same amount of alcohol as a 12-ounce beer or one liquor shot (11).
-Dry farm wines, in general, can often have lower alcohol content than traditional wines because they are picked earlier, but this is not always the case.
 The longer the fruit hangs on the vine, the higher the sugar/alcohol content of the wine.
-Picking time is chosen by the winemaker.
+The winemaker chooses the picking time.

 The alcohol content of a wine accounts for some of the “day-after” effects of wine.
-Lower alcohol content will, therefore, have less of the traditional hangover effects-if drunk in moderation.
+Lower alcohol content will, therefore, have less of the traditional hangover effects if drunk in moderation.

 Paleo Friendly?
 What about Keto?